cloudera/hue/docs/docs-site/content/_index.md

 The manual to install, use and develop Hue.

-Hue is an open source workbench for self-service operation and development of SQL applications in a Data Warehouse: [gethue.com](http://gethue.com).
+Hue is a mature open source workbench for self-service operation and development of SQL applications in a Data Warehouse: [gethue.com](http://gethue.com).

 Thousands of companies and organizations use Hue to open-up and query their data and make smarter decisions.
-Hue is heavily used by hundreds of Cloudera customers executing millions of queries daily.
+Hue is heavily used by hundreds of Cloudera customers and community users executing millions of queries daily.

 Administrate